joeappleton18/web-dev-2022-notes/assessments/assessment_1_report_brief.md

 ## Deliverables

-You are required to deliver a 2,500 word academic styled report that should include the section presented below.
+You are required to deliver a **2,500 word** academic styled report which includes a link to your mock-up.
+The report should include the section presented below.

 ## Report Structure